ibm-cloud-docs/openwhisk/use_cases.md

 # Common use cases
 {: #use_cases}

-The execution model that is offered by {{site.data.keyword.openwhisk_short}} supports various use cases.
+The execution model that is offered by {{site.data.keyword.openwhisk}} supports various use cases.
 The following sections include typical examples.
 For a more detailed discussion of Serverless architecture, example use cases, pros and cons discussion, and implementation best practices, read the excellent [Mike Roberts article on Martin Fowler's blog](https://martinfowler.com/articles/serverless.html){: external}.
 {: shortdesc}

 ## Microservices